 If you don’t know how to create a resume or bio, or some way to have headshots done, get online and start researching.
 That information is abundantly available and nobody’s going to do it for you.
 Again, this is a business and you must be proactive and take charge of your own career from the very beginning and get used to doing that because it never ends.
-I’ve had an agent for years and years and years and I do most of my own leg work to this day.
+I’ve had an agent for years and years and years and I still do most of my own leg work to this day.

-A huge part of your career in this business, like I mentioned before, is about the relationships you build and the referrals that can result from the relationships.
+A huge part of your career in this business is about the relationships you build and the referrals that can result from the relationships.
 So, you really want to be mindful about how they begin.
 A lot of my work comes from referrals these days.
-I still have to audition, but at least I’ll get the chance to audition because they’ve had a good experience of me in the past or somebody else has and referred me.
+I still have to audition for voiceover jobs, but at least I’ll get the chance to audition because they’ve had a good experience of me in the past.
+That or somebody else has and referred me.